This Is the Secret to Not Getting Heart Disease

 The researchers weren't able to fully answer why the Tsimane people have such a lower risk for heart disease, but their lifestyles likely play a major role.
 The Tsimane people spend only 10% of their day being inactive; for the rest of it, they hunt, gather and farm.
 They consume a lot of high-fiber, non-processed carbohydrates like corn, nuts and rice, and about 15% of their diet is from meat or fish protein.
 The diet is overall low in fat, and people rarely smoke.

 By contrast, many people in the U.S. are sedentary and inactive most of the day.
-Processed food has also become a ubiquitous part of western diets, and smoking rates are much higher; about 15% of U.S. adults currently smoke.
+Processed food has also become a ubiquitous part of Western diets, and smoking rates are much higher; about 15% of U.S. adults currently smoke.

 The researchers say their findings don't suggest that all people need to adopt a hunter-gather lifestyle.
 "The Tsimane are people just like us in many respects, but live under very different conditions," says Kaplan.
 "We don’t want to look to the Tsimane and say this is how all people should live.
 It's also a very difficult life, and they've benefited from modern changes.
 But there are real lessons."